ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 ### Altibase ADO.NET Data Types

-테이블 컬럼이나 파라미터의 데이터 타입을 선언하기 위해서 AltibaseDbType 클래스가 사용된다.
+The AltibaseDbType class is used to declare the data types of table columns or parameters.

-아래 표에서 AltibaseDbType 클래스, Altibase 서버의 데이터 타입과 .NET Core 데이터 타입 간의 관계를 확인할 수 있다.
+Users can find the AltibaseDbType Class and Altibase server data types corresponding to the .NET Core data types from the table below:

 | AltibaseDbType Class | Altibase Data Type | .NET Core   |
 | :------------------- | :----------------- | :---------- |